 My main interest and passion in this great hobby is CW and everything to do with CW.

 If you hear me or work me on the bands I will probably be using my Begali HST II single lever key or one of my sideswiper/cootie keys.
 The Begali HST II sure is an ugly duckling but it is by far the best and smoothest key I have used and is excellent at high speed sending.

-My interest in CW has led me to gather a very small collection of keys.
-I have used every one of the keys below and some are very good to send with some are just so so.
-Collecting keys has become addictive and I am always on the lookout for more.
+My interest in CW has led me to gather a small collection of keys which is growing steadily.
+Collecting keys is very addictive and I am always on the lookout for more.

 Being very passionate about CW I continuously strive to improve both my sending and receiving skills.
 I do hope that this great art is never lost and would encourage anyone of any age to take the time and effort to learn this very rewarding and enjoyable skill.